Why isn't the data I posted to the pipeline loaded to the database?

 SFTP is based on the SSH2 protocol, which encodes activity over a secure channel.
 Unlike FTP, SSH2 only uses a single TCP connection and sends multiple transfers, or "channels", over that single connection.

-Openbridge currently supports public key and password authentication for both SFTP and SCP file transfer protocols.
+Openbridge currently supports public key and password authentication for both SFTP SCP file transfer protocols.
 We do NOT support any shell access.
 Also, not all SFTP commands are accepted.

 SSH Keys

-If you need to use public-key authentication, please submit a support ticket to support@openbridge.com and we can set that up for you.
+If you need to use public-key authentication, please submit a support ticket to support@openbridge.com, and we can set that up for you.

 How do I connect to the server?